 Besides, some patients may be resistant to treatment or find the effects of the medication too insignificant.
 In this case, the person’s doctor might recommend switching from Pristiq to Effexor.
 The latter has a stronger acting substance and slightly different adverse effects, which may be beneficial to certain patients.

 Never Neglect Side Effects Of A Medication

 Desvenlafaxine is generally safe and effective, and, in some cases, it can be used during pregnancy under a doctor’s supervision.
-The most common side effects of Pristiq include nausea, constipation, increased anxiety, trouble sleeping, excessive sweating, and sexual problems.
+The most common adverse effects of Pristiq include nausea, constipation, increased anxiety, trouble sleeping, excessive sweating, and sexual problems.
 Normally, mild adverse symptoms go away on their own as the person gets used to the medication.

+Some symptoms, however, are serious and require immediate medical attention.
 If any of these effects occur, the person should seek help as soon as possible and discuss other treatment options with their healthcare professional.
-Because of the sudden stop taking medication to self-medicate the side effects, they can become even worse because of withdrawal.
+Because of the sudden stop taking medication to self-medicate the adverse effects, they can become even worse because of withdrawal.
 That is why it is critical to consult with a doctor or in an addiction treatment center.